 Shocking Statistics That Show the Dangers of Road Rage

 When faced with an aggressive driver, you might not realize just how dangerous road rage can get.
 We might even partly understand their situation — it’s normal to feel frustrated or even angry when another driver isn’t obeying the laws of the road.
-But when road rage crosses the line into reckless driving in Texas — itself one of the most accident-prone states in the country — the results can be disastrous.
+But when road rage crosses the line into reckless driving in Texas — one of the country’s most accident-prone states — the results can be disastrous.

 Just some of the statistics that highlight the dangers of road rage include: